-The Victorian Courts have undertaken extensive work to prepare for the safe resumption of jury trials, and have put a range of measures in place including:
+The Victorian Courts have undertaken extensive work to ensure the safe conduct of jury trials, and have put a range of measures in place including:

-- Giving greater consideration to excuse or defer people who may be particularly vulnerable to the consequences of COVID-19
+- Giving greater consideration to defer people who may be particularly vulnerable to the consequences of COVID-19

 - Avoiding the need for the physical gathering of large jury pools